JosephGesnouin/Mask_RCNN/README.md

-#how to train from scratch on 2 classes - and for a new database:
+# how to train from scratch on 2 classes - and for a new database:
 Use [via](https://github.com/JosephGesnouin/ViaAnnotationTool) to annotate/label the images and follow the template from [that](https://github.com/SUYEgit/Surgery-Robot-Detection-Segmentation/blob/master/surgery.py) implementation that takes in consideration two different classes: stick to the JSON template and simply change your classes names, you should be fine. ([git](https://github.com/SUYEgit/Surgery-Robot-Detection-Segmentation) of the dual classes project)

+# how to train just final layers using a previous network trained on coco and a new db with annotated players:
+ In model.py you have that train() fonction that trains different layers depending on what params you give.
+You just have to edit for instance the train call in football.py with the regular expression that fits the amount of layers you want to train.
+Also a big help for transfer learning comes from that tutorial that should be self sufficient